Applicants pursuing the following credentials must pass an exam prior to earning Endorsement:

 Part 1: 90-Minute Multiple Choice

-Consists of 60 multiple choice questions focused on IMH knowledge specific to work with infants, young children, and their families.
+Consists of 60 multiple choice questions focused on I/ECMH knowledge specific to work with infants, toddlers, young children, and their families.
 Questions relate to direct service, reflective supervision/consultation, policy, and research.

-Your study of the following topics, learned in a university program, through intensive infant mental health in-service trainings and workshops and self-study is the third component.
+Your study of the following topics, learned in a university program, through intensive infant/early childhood mental health in-service trainings and workshops and self-study is the third component.
 Opportunities to reflect on what is learned with colleagues and senior clinicians helps to better ensure integration of theory into practice.

 -